ponoor/step-series-support/docs/osc-command-references/alarm-settings_en.md

 Always

 #### Description
 Gets the current condition of the ThermalStatus.
+Thermal status thresholds are different between STEP400(PowerSTEP01) and STEP800(L6470).

 #### Response
 ```